Fingertips/gm-ads/index.md

 * Take file size and loading performance into consideration.
 Shorter load times result in better engagement.
 Compress image assets using [ImageOptim](https://imageoptim.com/mac).
 Try reducing the size of transparent PNG images using [ImageAlpha](https://pngmini.com).
 * Use web fonts instead of text rendered as bitmap graphics.
 Test your implementation for accessibility, for example using VoiceOver.
 * Limit your use of CSS media queries.
 If you use CSS media queries, only use expressions that target viewport size (such as `min-width`, `max-width`, `min-height`, and `max- height`).
 Do not use expressions that target device dimensions or device orientation.
+* If you use a JS event hander as part of the responsive behavior, then make sure to trigger this handler not only when the page first loads, but also when the ad element viewport size changes.